UkoeHB/bevy_cobweb/README.md

 ### Web Structure Overview

 The web is a collection of node trees that each begin with a [`RootNode`](bevy_cobweb::RootNode).
 Root nodes are simple wrappers around packaged [`BasicNodes`](bevy_cobweb::BasicNode), which means they can be created from normal nodes in the web.
 Root nodes cannot depend on other nodes, and they do not have outputs which means other nodes cannot depend on them.
+Typically a root node will only be built once, which will initialize all the nodes in its tree.
+Once initialized, the tree's nodes will automatically rebuild as necessary in response to various factors, which we will discuss below.
+Root nodes can of course be manually rebuilt if their state or inputs need to be updated, and doing so won't overwrite their node trees.

 Every node in the tree can have child nodes.
-Child nodes come in two types, built-in nodes that are easy to make but not movable, and object nodes whose lifetimes must be managed but can be packaged and relocated ([`BasicNodes`](bevy_cobweb::BasicNode), [`ProducerNodes`](bevy_cobweb::BasicNode), and [`ReactorNodes`](bevy_cobweb::BasicNode)).
+Child nodes come in two types, built-in nodes that are easy to make but are not movable, and object nodes whose lifetimes must be managed but can be packaged and relocated.
 Parents track their child nodes through 'node names', which are unique identifiers that allow the web to compare node metadata between successive rebuilds.
 Built-in child nodes can be anonymous, which means they are assigned a name based on their index in the list of anonymous built-in child nodes, or they can be explicitly named by the user for cases where the built-in node list may be dynamically rearranged.
 Object node names are derived from their unique node ids, which are global ids within the web.

 Building a node involves specifying the node's initial state, input, reaction triggers, and internal system.
 Exactly how these are specified depends on the node type, which we will discuss in later sections.
 The first time a node is built, its internal system will be scheduled to run.
 After a node system runs, its output will be saved in the web so it can be read by downstream nodes with the node's [`NodeHandle`](bevy_cobweb::NodeHandle).
 We discuss the `bevy_cobweb` scheduling algorithm in [Scheduling](#scheduling).

 When a node runs its node system, it will detect which of its children were built, and then destroy any children that had been built in the past but failed to rebuild.
 It does this by comparing the child node name lists before and after the rebuild.
 Anonymous built-in, named built-in, and object nodes will all be destroyed if not rebuilt.
-Object node instances (e.g. a [`BasicNode`](bevy_cobweb::BasicNode) instance) cannot be used to rebuild nodes after being destroyed, but built-in node names can be reused for new nodes.
+Object node instances (e.g. a [`BasicNode`](bevy_cobweb::BasicNode) instance) cannot be used to rebuild nodes after the internal node is destroyed, but built-in node names can be reused for new nodes.

 Building a child node uses change detection to avoid re-running the child node's internal node system unless necessary.
 The node state and node input passed to a node when building it are compared against hashes of state and input used the last time the node was built.
 If the hashes are the same, then the node system will not be scheduled and its output will stay the same.